Our Mission is to create new possibilities for the people of South Chicago

 the Center recognizes the individual worth of persons and

 journeys with them to foster their true potential.

-A unique aspect of the services we offer is a one-on-one setting.
+A unique aspect of the services we offer both one-on-one and small group settings.
 This intensive approach allows staff and volunteers to develop and implement an individualized plan that addresses the needs of each participant.
-Individual instruction enables them to learn at their own pace, which tends to be faster than in a group and fosters a meaningful connection between student and tutor.
 Conversation classes are available to strengthen leaners’ skills in day-to-day situations.
 As participants increase their communication skills and enjoy its success, they are also building the foundation to become lifelong learners in their new homeland.

 What We Do

 The Mary Ward Center was established in 1999 in the South Chicago community of the city of Chicago to address the language needs of local Hispanic immigrants.
 Services are provided regardless of faith, ethnicity, gender, or income.
 The MWC offers assistance in basic education, such as; tutoring in reading, writing, grammar, listening and speaking skills, basic computer training, and activities for spiritual growth and personal enrichment.